Learning-Journey-Tcoons1413/Semester-3/Object Oriented Systems - COMP CO835/Week 2/PDF Condensed Notes.md

 ###### Levels of Requirements
 - **Business Requirements**: High-level objectives from the organization or customer, recorded in Business Requirements Documents (BRD) or project charters.
 These describe why the system is needed and the goals it should achieve.
+	- Ex) Business needs a new sales system
 - **System Requirements**: Detailed descriptions of what the system will do to solve the business need, including user, functional, and non-functional requirements.
 Documented in a System Requirements Specification (SRS).

-###### User Requirements
+	###### 1. User Requirements
 	- Define user goals or tasks that the system must support.
 Represented through use cases, scenarios, or event-response tables.

-###### Functional Requirements
+	###### 2. Functional Requirements
 	- Specify what the system should do, documented as "shall" statements.
 They describe the system’s functionality and behavior.

-###### Non-Functional Requirements
+	###### 3. Non-Functional Requirements
 	- Include performance goals, usability, security, and other attributes like efficiency, scalability, and constraints.
 Use **FURPS**+ (Functional, Usability, Reliability, Performance, Security) as a framework to categorize these requirements.
 	- The + sign includes design constraints as well as implementation, system interface, physical, and supportability requirements
+	- If it ends in ITY it is non-functional

 ###### Challenges in Requirements Gathering
 - Poorly defined requirements, lack of stakeholder involvement, unrecorded requirements, changing needs, and scope creep can lead to issues in meeting customer expectations.